consbio/mbgl-renderer/README.md

 `ratio` is an integer value
-`center` if provided must be a `longitude,latitude` with floating point values (NO spaces or brackets) `bounds` if provided must be `west,south,east,north` with floating point values (NO spaces or brackets) `bearing is a floating point value (0-360)`pitch`is a floating point value (0-60)`token` if provided must a string
+`center` if provided must be a `longitude,latitude` with floating point values (NO spaces or brackets) `bounds` if provided must be `west,south,east,north` with floating point values (NO spaces or brackets) `padding` if provided must be an integer value that is less than 1/2 of width or height, whichever is smaller.
+Can only be used with bounds.
+`bearing is a floating point value (0-360)`pitch`is a floating point value (0-60)`token` if provided must a string

 Your style JSON needs to be URL encoded: